-While 5G is commonly perceived as a mobile technology, it could also have a significant impact on home broadband and wireless connectivity.
-Carriers are now offering home internet services that rely on 5G connections instead of cable or fiber.
-T-Mobile and Verizon both offer 5G home internet, though it is not yet up to speed in terms of availability, speed, and latency as compared with fiber or cable.
+While 5G is commonly perceived as mobile technology, it’s also poised to have a significant impact on home broadband and wireless connectivity.
+As mentioned in the preceding section, carriers are now offering home internet services that rely on 5G connections instead of cable or fiber.
+While it doesn’t yet provide the speed of fiber or cable, it’s more than adequate for everyday surfing, streaming, and browsing, and better than the wired options available in many rural areas.

-Expect to see autonomous vehicles emerge at the same rate 5G is deployed across the U.S. In the future, your vehicle will communicate with other vehicles on the road, providing information to them about road conditions, and offering performance information to drivers and automakers.
-If a car brakes quickly up ahead, yours could learn about it immediately and preemptively brake as well, preventing a collision.
+The low latency of 5G makes it ideal for autonomous vehicles, allowing real-time communications with other vehicles on the road, up-to-the-second information about road conditions, and performance feedback to drivers and automakers.
+For instance, your vehicle can be informed immediately if another car brakes quickly ahead of you and preemptively apply your brakes as well, preventing a collision.
 This kind of vehicle-to-vehicle communication could ultimately save lives and improve road efficiency.

 Public safety and infrastructure

-Eventually, 5G will allow cities and municipalities to operate more efficiently.
+Eventually, 5G will become the backbone of the smart cities of the future, allowing municipalities to operate more efficiently.
 Utility companies will be able to easily track usage remotely, sensors can notify public works departments when drains flood or streetlights go out, and municipalities will be able to quickly and inexpensively install surveillance cameras.

 Remote device control

-The ultra-reliable and low-latency communications (URLLC) component of 5G could fundamentally change health care.
-Since URLLC reduces 5G latency even further from 4G, a world of new possibilities opens up.
+The ultrareliable and low-latency communications (URLLC) component of 5G could fundamentally change health care.
+Since URLLC reduces 5G latency even more than 4G, a world of new possibilities opens up.
 Expect to see improvements in telemedicine, remote recovery, physical therapy via augmented reality, precision surgery, and even remote surgery in the coming years.
 Hospitals can create massive sensor networks to monitor patients, physicians can prescribe smart pills to track compliance, and insurers can even monitor subscribers to determine appropriate treatments and processes.

 One of the most exciting and crucial aspects of 5G is its effect on the Internet of Things.
 While we currently have sensors that can communicate with each other, they tend to require a lot of resources and are quickly depleting 4G data capacity.
 With 5G speeds and dramatically higher capacity limits, the IoT will be powered by communications among sensors and smart devices.

 You might be wondering where the 5G towers in your town are located.
-For the most part, 5G towers look just like 4G towers — because they are 4G towers.
-The nationwide coverage that T-Mobile, Verizon, and AT&T all offer now is built on slightly tweaked 4G towers, so if you see a traditional cell tower and have 5G coverage in your area, chances are it helps support your area’s 5G network.
-The fact that they were able to reuse these 4G cell towers is partly how all three carriers were able to roll out nationwide networks on such a short timeline.
+For the most part, 5G towers look just like 4G towers — largely because they are 4G towers.
+The nationwide coverage that T-Mobile, Verizon, and AT&T all offer now is built on slightly tweaked 4G towers, so if you see a traditional cell tower and have 5G coverage in your area, chances are that same tower also supports your area’s 5G network.
+The fact that they were able to reuse these 4G cell towers is partly how all three carriers were able to roll out nationwide 5G networks on such a short timeline.

-Yes, 5G is safe — not dangerous to your health.
-Concerns around the safety of radio waves have been around for years, but we have yet to find any evidence suggesting that they’re actually bad for human health despite the 5G conspiracy theories.
-5G’s radio waves are not substantially different from those we’ve been living with for decades.
+Yes, 5G is safe — 5G is not dangerous to your health.
+Concerns about the safety of radio waves have been around for years, but we have yet to find any evidence suggesting that they’re actually bad for human health despite the 5G conspiracy theories.